Little Shop of Horrors (film): Home media

-Cancelled projects
+Cancelled remake

 By 2020, a remake of the film was planned, with Taron Egerton in talks to play Seymour, Scarlett Johansson as Audrey and Billy Porter voicing Audrey II.
 The film was being developed by Warner Bros.
 Pictures with Greg Berlanti directing and producing with Marc Platt and David Geffen.
 Chris Evans was also in talks to play Dr. Scrivello.
 Matthew Robinson was to write the screenplay.
 By September 2022, the remake had been cancelled.

-By 2024, Corman, Brad Krevoy and Charles Cohen were reportedly planning a reboot film, Little Shop of Halloween Horrors, with the intention of inaugurating a media franchise.
-Joe Dante was set to direct the film from a screenplay by Charles S. Haas.
-Corman died in May of that year.